Manuelbaun/entity_repository/entity_repository/README.md

-# Entity Repository Library [Dart] [Experimental]
+# Entity Repository Library [Experimental]

 This library is an experimental package and is based on Hive as the persistent layer.
-The main motivation to create this package where some feature I was missing, when using Hive (since Hive does not provide it or not fully, and that is ok):
+The main motivation to create this package where some feature I was missing, when using [Hive](https://github.com/hivedb/hive) [HiveWebpage](https://docs.hivedb.dev/#/) (since Hive does not provide it or not fully, and that is ok):

-1. Fields to other classes (I know HiveList) but other class types as well
+1. Fields to other classes (I know [HiveList](https://docs.hivedb.dev/#/custom-objects/relationships?id=hivelists)) but other class types as well
 2. Automatically generate Repositories to the HiveType (e.g. 'PersonRepository) for CRUD
 3. Circular References